Steele dossier: Legacy of "pee tape" rumor

 James Comey wrote in his book A Higher Loyalty: Truth, Lies, and Leadership that Trump asked him to have the FBI investigate the "pee tape" allegation "because he wanted to convince his wife that it wasn't true".
-The sincerity of Trump's denials was doubted by Comey who, after Trump repeatedly lied to him about the alleged incident, came to believe the incident may have happened.

-Regarding the "golden showers" allegation, Michael Isikoff and David Corn have stated that Steele's "faith in the sensational sex claim would fade over time. ...
-As for the likelihood of the claim that prostitutes had urinated in Trump's presence, Steele would say to colleagues, 'It's 50–50'."
-The book Russian Roulette says that Steele's confidence in the truth of "the Ritz-Carlton story was 'fifty-fifty'.
-He treated everything in the dossier as raw intelligence material—not proven fact."
-In their 2019 book, the founders of Fusion GPS report that Steele received the "hotel anecdote" from seven Russian sources.
+Regarding that allegation, Michael Isikoff and David Corn have stated that Steele's faith in the veracity of the rumor had faded, and he considered it a tossup.
+He considered it raw intelligence material, not strictly factual.
+In their 2019 book, the founders of Fusion GPS state that Steele received the "hotel anecdote" from seven Russian sources.

-Slate journalist Ashley Feinberg investigated the pee tape rumor and linked to a 25-second video of the purported occurrence.
-She concluded that the tape was "fake", but "very far from being an obvious fake".
-A key "discrepancy", according to Feinberg, was that the video apparently showed the presidential suite as it appeared after a 2015 renovation, despite the purported occurrence being in November 2013, before the renovation occurred.
+Slate journalist Ashley Feinberg investigated the pee tape rumor and linked to a fake 25-second video of the purported occurrence.
+She concluded that the fake was not obvious.
+According to Feinberg, the video apparently showed the presidential suite as it appeared after a 2015 renovation, despite the timing of the rumored occurrence being November 2013, before the renovation.
 The video had been in circulation since at least January 26, 2019.

-Describing the leaked Kremlin papers mention of kompromat on Trump, John Dobson, former British diplomat, wrote: "[T]he report confirms that the Kremlin possessed 'kompromat' on the future president, which the document claims was collected during 'certain events' that happened during Trump's trip to Moscow in November 2013."